Where to buy Ribbons in Malaysia

 - Price: $$$$

-This home decor outlet has chains all over Malaysia and focuses on a lot of decoration for your home.
+This home decor outlet has chains all over Malaysia and focuses on a lot of decorating your home.

 They used to be well known as they cater to the ‘hantaran’ business (Local Wedding Business) therefore have a large craft section.

-The quality of the ribbons here are generally Grade C types and offer wholesale for businesses.
+Here, the ribbons’ quality is generally Grade C types and offered wholesale for businesses.
 However, you need to apply to be a business buyer who requires a deposit and will go through a process.

 Many years ago, they stocked better quality ribbons and a wide colour range, but the colour range has decreased in recent years, and quality has dropped.

 Update June 2018 – SSF no longer brings in new ribbons; hence you only see the old stock on sale.